Tropical Storm Ida a hurricane menace to New Orleans

 The mayor of Grand Isle, a Louisiana town on a narrow barrier island in the Gulf, called for a voluntary evacuation late Thursday ahead of Ida and said a mandatory evacuation would take effect Friday.

-Friday morning, Ida had maximum sustained winds of 45 mph (75 kph) and was traveling northwest at about 15 mph (24 kph).
-It was centered about 50 miles (80 kilometers) north-northwest of Grand Cayman and 145 miles (230 kilometers) southeast of the Isle of Youth.
+Early Friday, Ida had maximum sustained winds of 40 mph (65 kph) and was traveling northwest at about 12 mph (19 kph).
+It was centered about 30 miles (50 kilometers) east-northeast of Grand Cayman and 310 miles (500 kilometers) east-southeast of the western tip of Cuba.

 Forecasters warned of possible flash floods and mudslides and tidal storm surge of as much as 2 to 4 feet above normal, along with “large and destructive waves.”